Building Specifications in the Event-B Institution: Appendix

 \item \textit{Set of sort-indexed variable names $V$:} The set of sort-indexed variable names in the pushout is the pushout in {\iFOPEQ} for the sort components and the pushout in $\mathbf{Set}$ for the variable names.
 This is a similar construction to the pushout for operation names in {\iFOPEQ} as these also have to follow the sort pushout.
-Thus, the universality property for $V$ follows from that of $\mathbf{Set}$ and the {\iFOPEQ} pushout for sorts.Thus the pushout in $V$ is given by the formula $V_1 \dot{\cup} V_2 / \sim$ where $\sim$ is the least equivalence relation such that for $(v:s)\in \Sigma.V$. \end{itemize} \end{proof} \begin{proposition} Every pushout diagram in \textbf{Sign}$_{{\iEVT}}$ admits weak model amalgamation.
+Thus, the universality property for $V$ follows from that of $\mathbf{Set}$ and the {\iFOPEQ} pushout for sorts.Thus the pushout in $V$ is given by the formula $V_1 \dot{\cup} V_2 / \sim$ where $\sim$ is the least equivalence relation such that for $(v:s)\in \Sigma.V$. \qedhere \end{itemize} \end{proof} \weakamalgprop* We decompose this proposition into two further sub-propositions: